bitquant/google-finance-data/README.md

 # google-finance-data
-Real-time stock quotes and data from Google Finance for Node.js
+Google Finance API for real-time stock quotes and company data from Google Finance

 ## Install
 ```